dpgaspar/Flask-AppBuilder/docs/views.rst

 Implement *form_get* and *form_post* to implement your form pre-processing and post-processing.
-You can use *form_get* to prefill the form with your data, and/or pre process something on your application, then use *form_post* to post process the form after the user submits it, you can save the data to database, send an email or something.
+You can use *form_get* to prefill the form with your data, and/or pre process something on your application, then use *form_post* to post process the form after the user submits it, you can save the data to database, send an email or any other action required.

-On your form_post method you can also return None, or a Flask response to render a custom template or redirect the user.
+On your form_post method, you can also return None, or a Flask response to render a custom template or redirect the user.

 ::